reformcollective/custom-hooks/README.md

 }
 ```

-used to apply media queries to styles used in inline styling or gsap animations.
+used to apply 'media queries' to styles used in inline styling, gsap animations, or anything else that cannot access css media queries.

 example:
 ```